johndpope/pianogame/readme.txt

 - Luis Anton with an early version of the MIDI input code
 - Troy Ramos with a suggestion to use Klavarskribo staff notation
 - Dave Ray for his STRING/WSTRING macro
+- NeHe Productions for their OpenGL base code
 --------------------------------------------------------------------------------

 Piano Hero's video game music samples are provided by Game Music Themes.